ChimeraZen/zenchiapps/README.md

 ---

 ## Instructions
+The following has been provided to assist in installing, updating or removing the ZenChi (pronounced: *zen-Kai*) Apps.
+Questions, comments, suggestions and concerns are welcome and can be sent to [chimera.zen@gmail.com](mailto:chimera.zen@gmail.com).

+I hope you enjoy this app!

+&nbsp;
+### Installation
 1. Navigate to your app directory and install the ZenChi Apps package using:
 ```
 npm i zenchiapps